knstearns/hello-world/notificatons.md

     - External Example: *“Your Instagram Profile needs reauthorization.”*
     - Internal Example: *“Your credit card on file is set to expire in 14 days”*

 Notifications have a menu containing, "Mark as read" or "Mark as unread" and "Delete".
 On click, a notification will navigate the user to the page the notification is referencing, at that time, the notification will transition to the read style card.
 "Mark as read" and "Mark as unread" will transition the notification between the unread and read card style (see Structure & Style section).
 On delete, the notification will exit out of the notification center.
 See [*Message Feeds*](https://sproutsocial.com/seeds/patterns/message-feeds) for details on how notifications should enter and exit the Notification Center.
+An “Unseen” indicator will appear on the message if it’s appeared since the user last opened the notification center.
+All unseen indicators will disappear when the user closes and reopens the notification center.

 Issues have a "Learn more" button.
 On click, the Issue will expand and display more details related to the issue.
 For certain issues, the user may see a button at the bottom of the details allowing them to take an action.
 A user will only see this button if they have appropriate permissions to take an action on the issue.